 Which makes Akihiko's ultimate Persona, Caesar, a little jarring when one considers the events that cause Polydeuces to evolve.

-Mitsuru's Persona, Artemisia.
+Mitsuru's Persona, Artemisia, whose name resembles Artemis.
 The goddess of the hunt, she rode through the night in a silver chariot.
 Though considered aloof and cold, she was actually the patron goddess of young lovers.
-She was also known for being ruthless to any man who dared stumble upon her as she bathed.
-Namely, the hunter Actaion was turned into a stag and then devoured by his own hunting dogs, and Siproites was turned into woman.
+She was also known for being ruthless to any man who dared stumble upon her as she bathed: the hunter Actaeon was turned into a stag and then devoured by his own hunting dogs, and Siproites was turned into woman.

 Aegis.
 A shield made of goat-skin that once it had the head of Medusa attached to it and became a powerful weapon.